-Evidence of renal toxicity was noted in four animal species at exposures (based on AUCs) 2 to 20 times higher than those observed in humans.
+Evidence of renal toxicity was noted in four animal species at exposures (based on the area under the curve [AUC]) 2 to 20 times higher than those observed in humans.

-In study 903, involving 592 treatment-naïve patients treated for up to 96 weeks, changes in renal function were observed with similar frequency in the TDF-containing arm as compared with the d4T-containing arm.
-In studies 902 and 907, no patient permanently discontinued the studies for serum creatinine elevation or hypophosphatemia.
-Serum creatinine elevations and mild hypophosphatemia were infrequent, generally transient, and resolved with continued TDF treatment.
+In study 903, involving 600 treatment-naïve patients treated for up to 144 weeks, changes in renal function (serum creatinine elevation, hypophosphatemia, glycosuria, proteinuria) were observed with similar frequency in the TDF-containing arm as compared with the d4T-containing arm.
+No patients were discontinued from the study for renal adverse events.

 Serious renal adverse events were reported in 0.3% of patients (N = 8870) treated with TDF in the Viread global expanded access program.
-Renal events reported in clinical practice include increased serum creatinine, renal insufficiency, renal failure, acute renal failure, proximal tubulopathy, proteinuria, acute tubular necrosis, and Fanconi syndrome.
+Renal events reported in clinical practice include increased serum creatinine, renal insufficiency, renal failure, acute renal failure, proximal tubulopathy, proteinuria, acute tubular necrosis, Fanconi syndrome, and nephrogenic diabetes insipidus.

 TDF should be avoided with concurrent or recent use of a nephrotoxic agent.
-Patients at risk for, or with a history of, renal dysfunction and patients receiving concomitant nephrotoxic agents should be carefully monitored for changes in renal function and serum phosphorus.
+Participants at risk for, or with a history of, renal dysfunction and patients receiving concomitant nephrotoxic agents should be carefully monitored for changes in renal function and serum phosphorus.